saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

 Below is the pairplot which clearly shows the scatter plot in between different columns of loan dataset and how they are correlated or even they are related whatsoever

 **Normalization**

-Below is the dataset after normalizing the scale of all the columns from 0 to 1.
 Below python code has been used in order to implement the normalization in the present dataset.
+The scale of the values of all the columns have been normalized in between 0 and 1.

 ```python
     from sklearn import preprocessing